Green Feather Movement: The Movement

 The reactions to the movement were mixed.
-Students were generally supportive with positive comments from the student newspaper, The Indiana Daily Student, Indiana University's student newspaper and the local television station.
+Students were generally supportive, with positive comments from the student newspaper, The Indiana Daily Student, and the local television station.
 Some financial contributions allowed organizers to order more feathers and buttons once the first batch had been distributed.
 They distributed a statement of purpose, "This I Believe" with help from a printer in town, outlining their support for academic freedom and free speech while warning of the dangers that McCarthyism posed to these ideals.
 However, their actions were extremely radical during a time when IU freshmen and sophomore men were still required to participate in ROTC and more than 50% of the nation was in support of McCarthyism and only 29% viewed him unfavorably according to a 1954 Gallup poll.
 The students were investigated by the FBI and a local newspaper, eventually owning up to the deed in a letter to The Indiana Daily Student.
 The Bloomington Herald Telephone called the activists "dupes" and "long-hairs".
 However, faculty from the psychology department and the School of Law supported the movement, as did the local chapter of the American Civil Liberties Union.
 Even though some faculty refused to comment on the movement because of fear of retribution, the psychology department lent some support by providing some administrative protection.
 Attempts by Green Feathers organizers to bring Sen. J. William Fulbright, a prominent critic of Sen. McCarthy, to campus were rejected by administrators who told them that only university-approved organizations could use campus facilities for political purposes, citing a 1945 policy from the board of trustees.

-In May 1954, the group decided to seek official recognition as a University organization and sent a constitution to the student senate stating that they would be open to all students to promote political discussions from all points of view.
-Although the student senate approved the constitution, IU President Herman B. Wells denied the Green Feather Movement’s request for official recognition because they were too political, and he feared that university approval would be interpreted as endorsing the group’s anti-McCarthy position, again citing the 1945 policy.
-The IU chapter of the American Association of University responded to Wells with a strong statement of support for the Green Feathers movement and affirming their commitment to the role of the university in promoting open discussion of controversial political issues.
+In May 1954, the group decided to seek official recognition as a university organization and sent a constitution to the student senate stating that they would be open to all students to promote political discussions from all points of view.
+Although the student senate approved the constitution, IU President Herman B. Wells denied the Green Feather Movement's request for official recognition because they were too political, and he feared that university approval would be interpreted as endorsing the group's anti-McCarthy position, again citing the 1945 policy.
+The IU chapter of the American Association of Universities responded to Wells with a strong statement of support for the Green Feathers movement and affirming their commitment to the role of the university in promoting open discussion of controversial political issues.
 After this, the students decided to switch their focus from a fight against McCarthyism to the right to protest.
 Shortly after the university announced their decision to reject the Green Feathers, a letter to the editor appeared in the Indiana Daily Student from the "Executive Council of the Green Feathers."
 A segment of the letter reads, "Indeed, we can hardly conceive of any meaningful kind of academic freedom on a campus, unless the formation of partisan groups is allowed, if not encouraged."